 Prepare sugar syrup.
 Mix water and sugar in the pot saucepan.
 On a medium heat continue to stir in the sugar until it’s completely dissolved.
 Let the syrup to simmer until boiling.
 Remove from the heat and allow to cool completely.

-In a large saucepan/mixing bow/ or a container large enough add 1 liter of alcohol.
+In a large saucepan/mixing bow/ or a container add lemon infused alcohol.
 Continuously stirring start adding the sugar syrup.
 Once you’ve added 4 cups taste.
 Limoncello will be pretty strong.
 Add more sugar syrup and taste again.

 I usually add almost all 6 ½ cups and limoncello is still full-bodied.